Hawaiideveloper/hawaiideveloper.github.io/about.markdown

   - Software engineer during the day (9am - 5pm)
     - DevOps & Full-Stack
     - FreeLancer
-  - Auto mechanic during the night and weekends (Saturdays sunrise to sunset)
+  - Auto mechanic for fun during the night and weekends (Saturdays sunrise to sunset on Sunday)